socomsystems/documentation/developer_manual/app/settings.rst

 the more on top it will appear, and vice versa.
 The result depends on the priorities of other settings.

-Nextcloud will look for the templates in a template folder located in your apps root directory.
+cyfrSpaces will look for the templates in a template folder located in your apps root directory.
 It should always end on .php, in this case ``templates/admin.php`` would be the final relative path.